E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PIM_qcf/readme.rst

 Purpose of Module
 _________________

-Module PIM_qcf is a library of quantum cross- and auto-correlation functions used for computation of quantum time-dependent correlation functions within the Phase Integration Method (PIM).
+Module **PIM_qcf** is a library of quantum cross- and auto-correlation functions used for computation of quantum time-dependent correlation functions within the Phase Integration Method (PIM).
 Two auto-correlation functions are currently implemented, the quantum position-position point charge dipole moment correlation function, and the velocity-velocity point charge dipole moment correlation function, all in the Kubo representation of the correlation functions.
-The user can  follow the two examples in constructing his/her own quantum correlation function.
+The user can follow the two examples to construct his/her own quantum correlation function.

 Applications of the module